 Who can get vaccinated now?

-Not all members of these groups can book vaccination appointments right now; the provincial government will announce when each of these groups can move into the booking phase.
-You are encouraged to visit the City of Toronto's COVID-19: How to get vaccinated webpage and look under the vaccine eligibility heading to determine who is eligible to get the vaccine.
+You are encouraged to visit the City of Toronto's COVID-19: How to get vaccinated webpage and look under the 'Vaccine Eligibility' heading to determine who is eligible to get the vaccine.
 Tenants are encouraged to visit this webpage frequently as it is updated often.

 Hot spot areas